nlbao/what-to-ask-when/README.md

 # what-to-ask-when

+When dealing with complex situations, having a list of critical questions will help you gain useful information, clarify the context, figure out the pain points, and overcome biases.

 ## Career
 ### Changing jobs / teams / projects
 * Are you running away from something or running towards something?